filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 - Don't use Pact for testing business logic or UI.
 - Don't write too restrictive Pact matchers.
 Make your response expectations as loose as possible.
 - Try to use BDD style notation to describe the business actions, rather than describing HTTP or messaging mechanisms.
-The contract tests should read like a proper, coherent sentance.
+The contract tests should read like a proper, coherent sentence.
   - Use Pact's `given`, `upon_receiving`, `with_request` and `will_respond_with`
     constructs to describe a business action.
 - Use deterministic data.
 Avoid random data in your Pacts because it will mark a contract as changed,